8ctavio/vergil/apps/docs/src/composables/extendedReactive.md

 ## Description

-The `extendedReactive` composable creates a new [`ExtendedReactive`](/utilities/classes#extendedreactive) object instance, defines on it the specified properties with [`defineReactiveProperties`](/composables/defineReactiveProperties), and returns it
+The `extendedReactive` composable creates a new [`ExtendedReactive`](/utilities/classes#extendedreactive) object instance, defines on it the specified properties with [`defineReactiveProperties`](/composables/defineReactiveProperties), and returns it.

 The `extendedReactive`'s single argument corresponds to the `properties` argument of `defineReactiveProperties`.
 See [Property Definition](/composables/defineReactiveProperties#property-definition) to learn how to define properties.